Tushpa

 Tushpa (Տոսպ, Տուշպա֊Վան Tosp, Tushpa-Van, Akkadian: Turuspa, from Urartian tur-, to destroy i.e. victorious) was the 9th-century BC capital of Urartu, later becoming known as Van which is derived from Biainili, the native name of Urartu.
-The ancient ruins are located just west of Van and east of Lake Van in the Van Province of Turkey.
+The ancient ruins are located just west of modern-day Van, Turkey and east of Lake Van in Van Province.
 In 2016 it was inscribed in the Tentative list of World Heritage Sites in Turkey.

 It was possibly pronounced as "Tospa" in ancient times as there was no symbolic O equivalent in Akkadian cuneiform so the symbol used for U was frequently substituted.

 History

 Archaeological excavations and surveys carried out in the Van Province indicate that the history of human settlement in this region dates back at least as far as 5000 BC.
 The Mound located along the shores of Lake Van and a few kilometres to the south of the citadel of Van, is the only known source of information about the oldest cultures of Van contributing to the founding of Tushpa.